bluekitchen/btstack/doc/manual/docs-template/profiles.md

 This means that a single application can provide the same GATT database over LE and over BR/EDR at the same time.

-The current examples that demonstrate this are:
+The following examples demonstrate this:

 - `example/gatt_counter.c`
 - `example/gatt_streamer_server.c`
 - `example/spp_and_gatt_counter.c`
 - `example/spp_and_gatt_streamer.c`

 The first two are GATT server examples that optionally expose the same GATT database over Classic when compiled with `ENABLE_GATT_OVER_CLASSIC`.
 The latter two combine Classic SPP with a GATT server in the same application.

 ##### Server Setup